tagged/pho/readme.md

 Pho
 ===

-Pho is an HBase client library.
+Pho is an HBase client library, originally developed to enable hacking on [Phoenix](http://phoenix.apache.org/) tables using the raw HBase client library.
-Its primary purpose is to simplify working with HBase data through `get`, `put` and `scan`.
-This is mostly accomplished by encoding/decoding scala data types to/from arrays of HBase bytes.
+It simplifies working with HBase data through `get`, `put` and `scan` by converting scala data types to and from byte arrays, the underlying currency of HBase data.

 Example usage
 -------------